LUNAD3v/areaload/README.md

 client_max_body_size 200m;
 ```

-In Nginx server block specify some rules to protect SQLite Database and Upload file to prevent download by browser.
+In Nginx server block specify some rules to protect SQLite Database and Upload file to prevent download by browser.(Removed /c for 403, prevent 403 on /css)
 ```
 location /db{
     return 403;